gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 export default Checkout
 ```

-Be sure to enable the "Checkout client-only integration" on your Stripe dashboard to be able to use the redirectToCheckout integration.
+Be sure to enable the "Checkout client-only integration" on your Stripe dashboard to be able to use the `redirectToCheckout()` function.
 You can activate the integration in your [Stripe settings](https://dashboard.stripe.com/account/checkout/settings).

 ![Stripe control to enable the Checkout client-side only integration highlighted](stripe-checkout-clientside-functionlality.png)